jenkinsci/winstone/README.md

        --httpsKeyManagerType    = the SSL KeyManagerFactory type (eg SunX509, IbmX509).
 Default is SunX509
        --httpsPrivateKey        = this switch with --httpsCertificate can be used to run HTTPS with OpenSSL secret key / --httpsCertificate     file and the corresponding certificate file --http2Port              = set the http2 listening port. -1 to disable, Default is disabled --http2ListenAddress     = set the http2 listening address.
 Default is all interfaces
        --controlPort            = set the shutdown/control port. -1 to disable, Default disabled

-       --handlerCountMax        = set the max no of worker threads to allow.
-Default is 40 --handlerCountMaxIdle    = set the max no of idle worker threads to allow.
-Default is 5

        --requestHeaderSize      = sets the size of the buffer for request headers.
 Default is 8K.